mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `proxy_cache_methods GET HEAD;` <br/>
 **Context**: http, server, location

-If the client request method is listed in this directive then the response will be cached.
+If the client request method is listed in this directive, the response will be cached.
 “GET” and “HEAD” methods are always added to the list, though it is recommended to specify them explicitly.
 No change to the [open-source version](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_methods).

 ### proxy_cache_min_age